 Also of Cecilia/Wife of James Trueman/who died 7 April 1915/buried Kingston Canada

 The Commonwealth War Graves Commission headstone for James Henry Trueman, the only CWGC stone in St Leonard’s churchyard.

-The fascinating research being undertaken by Diana and Adrian can be seen here:
+The fascinating research undertaken by Diana and Adrian, now complete, can be seen here: